The 4-3-3 soccer formation

 The beauty of football is in the infinite possibilities of play that exists

-The main focus of the system is to attack, so the front 3 should put consistent pressure on the defence of the opposition.
+The main focus of the system is to attack, so the front 3 should put consistent pressure on the defense of the opposition.

 With two options in mind, the first being dribbling outside and getting a good cross to their teammates in the box and the second by cutting inside and moving toward the goal .They should all the time contribute to the goals scored by the team by assisting and scoring them themselves